Venezuelan Americans: Socioeconomics

-The Venezuelan American population are highly educated.
-The people obtain bachelor's, graduate, and professional degrees at nearly double (48.5%) the total U.S. national percentage (27%), while only 6% of the group's adults did not complete high school, compared to 15.9% of the total U.S. national population.
+As of 2024, 49% of Venezuelan Americans have a bachelor’s degree, compared to 37% of the U.S. population.
+16% possess a graduate degree or higher.

+13% of Venezuelan Americans live in poverty.

 Relations with Venezuela

 Venezuelan Americans still maintain strong relations with their country of origin, which can easily be seen in business, family, and community life.
 Venezuelan Americans often report on the social and current events in Venezuela and first-generation immigrants visit there frequently.
 It is also quite common for Venezuelans to visit their relatives in the United States.